zputrle/ajda/spages/post/ajda.md

 **(II) Prevent underlying system from being compromised:**
 Alongside using Landlock, Ajda restricts the set of system calls it can make using [seccomp](https://lwn.net/Articles/656307/), effectively blocking the majority of system calls.
 Additionally, Ajda uses [cgroups](https://docs.kernel.org/admin-guide/cgroup-v1/cgroups.html) to limit the amount of CPU and memory resources it can consume.
 So even if an attacker performs a DoS attack, it will only impact Ajda and not the rest of the system.

-**Note**: A preferred way to run Ajda is still inside a Docker container, or even better, on top of [Firecracker](https://firecracker-microvm.github.io/), which provides stronger, hardware-enforced isolation from the rest of the system.
+**Note**: A preferred way to run Ajda is still inside a container, or even better, on top of [Firecracker](https://firecracker-microvm.github.io/), which provides stronger, hardware-enforced isolation from the rest of the system.
 Running a web-facing application directly on Linux exposes a large attack surface that can be avoided entirely by using solutions such as Firecracker's microVMs.
-However, running Ajda on a Raspberry Pi with the default OS is simpler.
-Ultimately, you should perform your own threat modeling to determine whether this simplification is worth it.
+However, running Ajda on a Raspberry Pi with the default OS is easier.
+Note that, you should perform your own threat modeling to determine whether this simplification is worth it.